Madison Hemings: Freedom

 According to the terms of Jefferson's will, twenty-one-year-old Madison Hemings and his brother Eston were emancipated in 1827.
 As stipulated in Jefferson's will, the state legislature was petitioned to allow the brothers, their mother, and Joseph Fossett to remain in the state after the one-year residency limit for freedmen.
 The Hemings rented a house in Charlottesville, where Sally lived with them.
 At the age of 50, she was considered an old woman in the slave trade.
-She was not formally freed but was "given her time" by Jefferson's surviving daughter Martha Jefferson Randolph, who was also Hemings' niece.
-Sally Heming's children were the only family unit freed (or helped to escape) by Jefferson.
+She was not formally freed but was "given her time" by Jefferson's surviving daughter Martha Jefferson Randolph, who was also Hemings's niece.
+Sally Heming's children were the only family unit freed (or helped to escape) by Jefferson, and the only young people freed as they came of age.
 In the 1830 Albemarle County census, Madison, Eston and Sally Hemings were all classified as free whites, sometimes they were classified as mixed race.
 Sally Hemings died in Charlotte in 1835.
 During their time in Charlottesville, Hemings had built a wood-and-brick house on Main Street.